alejandrgaspar/pub-analyzer/docs/getting_started.md

 # Getting started

-Good!
-Looks like you gave us a chance :partying_face:.
-Here's everything you need to get started.
+Thanks for giving us a chance :partying_face:.
+To get started, you need a minimum knowledge of the terminal to install and launch the application.
+Don't worry, it's actually very simple.
+If you think you need to review some concepts, we recommend that you read this [first steps guide](https://realpython.com/terminal-commands/){target=_blank} from Real Python.

 ## Requirements
-Pub Analyzer requires **Python 3.10 or later** (If you can choose, we always recommend the newest version of Python available).
+Pub Analyzer requires **Python 3.10 or later** (If you can choose, we always recommend the [newest version of Python](https://www.python.org/downloads/){target=_blank} available).
 If you use a linux distribution with a system-dependent version of Python like Ubuntu that currently uses Python 3.8, you can use [pyenv](https://github.com/pyenv/pyenv){target=_blank}.

 Pub Analyzer is a **cross-platform** app, this means it runs on Linux, macOS, and Windows.
 But the rendering of colors within the application depends on the **terminal** you use.
 If this is not a problem for you, any terminal will do the job, otherwise, more details below.